 20. fforest Farm – Pembrokeshire

-fforest Farm (no, that's not a typo, that's the name) has everything you need for a truly incredibly outdoor wedding: glorious countryside, plenty of on-site event spaces including tipis and a private pub, and beautiful accommodation.
+fforest Farm has everything you need for a truly incredibly outdoor wedding: glorious countryside, plenty of on-site event spaces including tipis and a private pub, and beautiful accommodation.

 For a laidback wedding in spectacular surroundings, fforest is hard to beat.
 It's the perfect venue for a whole weekend of celebrating with your loved ones.

-Wedding receptions take place in the blank-canvas barn - you can attach a marquee if you have a larger guest list - and you can also have drinks in the bewitching walled garden.
+Wedding receptions take place on the blank canvas, carefully maintained lawn - you can erect a marquee if you have a larger guest list - and you can also have drinks by the property's original stone house and rustic barn.

 22. Hayne House – Kent